Chronic Shoulder Pain: Tendonitis vs Tendinosis — Why It Matters in Raynham, MA

-One of the most commonly misunderstood distinctions is the difference between tendonitis and tendinosis.
+One of the most commonly misunderstood distinctions in shoulder pain is the difference between tendonitis and tendinosis.

 What Is Tendonitis?